Camponotus fellah: Microbiota

 Camponotus fellah, like all tested carpenter ant species, harbours an intracellular endosymbiotic bacteria from the genus Blochmannia.
 This endosymbiont contributes to host nutrition by recycling nitrogen into aminoacid biosynthesis, and when levels are experimentally reduced colony growth decreases.
 Blochmannia is harboured in specialised cells (bacteriocytes) in the midgut epithelium, and transmitted exclusively horizontally.

-Since Blochmannia's closest sister taxa are endosymbionts of sap-feeding insects, and ants often associate with sap-feeding insects, it is possible that the Blochmannia ancestor was acquired by the Camponotini ancestor via sap-feeding insects.
+Since Blochmannias closest sister taxa are endosymbionts of sap-feeding insects, and ants often associate with sap-feeding insects, it is possible that the Blochmannia ancestor was acquired by the Camponotini ancestor via sap-feeding insects.

 Learning and memory

 In general ants rely heavily on olfactory cues and have well-developed olfactory centres in their brains.
-This is particularly true of Carpenter ants, and C. fellah workers can be trained to associate odours with gustatory reinforcers in lab conditions.
+This is particularly true of carpenter ants, and C. fellah workers can be trained to associate odours with gustatory reinforcers in lab conditions.
 They will choose the branch of a Y-maze according to odours they have learnt to associate with gustatory reward.